econpy/ngrams/README.md

-This Python script uses the [multiprocessing]("http://docs.python.org/2/library/multiprocessing.html", "mulitprocessing") module to calculate ngrams in a txt file.
+The `pyngram.py` script uses the [multiprocessing]("http://docs.python.org/2/library/multiprocessing.html", "mulitprocessing") module to calculate ngrams in a txt file.

 ## Example Use ##
 Calculate all the 3-grams in the txt file `HuckleberryFinn.txt`: